AyeshaAz06/AyeshaAz06/README.md

 - Developed and maintained user manuals, technical guides, and online help across leasing, finance, banking, transportation, and government domains.
 - Served as Editor in Chief of NetSol RoundUp, the company's quarterly newsletter.
 - Contributed to documentation for NetSol's UK and US offices under strict international deadlines.
-- Played a key role in upgrading documentation processes from CMM L3 to L5 standards; served as functional area representative for L4 and L5 assessments.
+- Upgraded documentation processes from CMM L3 to L5 standards; served as functional area representative for L4 and L5 assessments.

 ---